Built-in Dependencies

 You can use a dependency manager (such as maven) to locally install the dependent library, package and upload it with the function code.

-command on your local computer to create a directory to store the function code and the dependent library.
+command in the local terminal to create a directory for storing the function code and dependency libraries.

-command in the root directory of the project folder, and the compilation output should be as follows:
+command in the root directory of the project folder, and the compilation output is as follows:

 [INFO] Scanning for projects...